silaver/silaver/README.md

 #### I am a Computer Engineering student at Kadir Has University.
 I am in my second year of Computer Engineering.
 I am discovering what I like, and how I want to continue my coding career.
 Currently, I am learning advanced C++.

-Skills: Python / C++ / Microsoft Excel
+Skills: Python / C++ / Java

-- 🌱 I’m currently learning C++ and Java
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: silaer@stu.khas.edu.tr